 In addition to participating in the Dear Poet project with students, displaying the National Poetry Month poster, and celebrating National Poem in Your Pocket Day, here are a number of creative and inexpensive suggestions for bringing poetry into your library during April’s National Poetry Month and throughout the year:

-These tips were developed through Poetry in the Branches (PITB)--a multi-layered, replicable program model that helps libraries become centers for the discovery of contemporary American poetry.
+These tips were developed through Poetry in the Branches (PITB), a multilayered, replicable program model that helps libraries become centers for the discovery of contemporary American poetry.
 The model seeks to improve public access to poetry through acquisitions, displays, live readings, writing workshops, and other poetry services to adults and young adults.
-PITB was developed by Poets House in collaboration with The New York Public Library and the Brooklyn Public Library, and is now being made available to librarians all over the country.
-For more information about PITB, and how to bring it to your library, contact Jen Abrams, Poetry in the Branches coordinator, at (212) 431-7920 x.13.
+PITB was developed by Poets House in collaboration with the New York Public Library and the Brooklyn Public Library, and is now being made available to librarians all over the country.

 Poets House is a 40,000-volume poetry library and resource center in New York City.
 Visit the Poetry Publication Showcase, an exhibit of the year's new poetry books, during National Poetry Month at Poets House.
 Call (212) 431-7920 for further information.